AlvaroHClaver/Password-Generator-App/README-template.md

 }
 ```

 I also learned how to work with range input and how to customize it.
-Check the resources sectio to get more details.
+Check the resources section to get more details.
-To chenge the color of the elapsed course a linear gradient was used and javascript aplied to calculate the progress.
+To change the color of the elapsed course a linear gradient was used and javascript aplied to calculate the progress.

 ```html
 <input type="range" min="0" max="5" value="3" class="slider" id="myRange" />